Israel identifies remains of child hostages but says body Hamas returned was not their mother

-Central Israel rattled separately by a series of explosions Thursday on three parked buses, and the military restricted Palestinian movement and sealed off parts of the occupied West Bank.

-Prime Minister Benjamin Netanyahu said in a statement the Israeli military would “carry out an intensive operation against centers of terrorism” in the West Bank after the bus blasts, raising the specter of a further escalation there.
+“This is a violation of utmost severity by the Hamas terrorist organization,” the army said in a statement.

+During the monthlong ceasefire, Hamas has been releasing living hostages in exchange hundreds of Palestinian prisoners.
+Thursday’s release marked the first time the group has returned the remains of dead hostages.

-Hamas militants had turned over four bodies Thursday.
-One was identified as Oded Lifshitz, who was 83 when he was abducted during the Hamas attack that started the war on Oct.
+Early in the day, Hamas had turned over four bodies to the Red Cross.
+Israel quickly confirmed one body was that of Oded Lifshitz, who was 83 when he was abducted during the Hamas attack that started the war on Oct.
 7, 2023.

-The remains of the young brothers, Ariel and Kfir Bibas, were identified by the National Institute of Forensic Medicine in collaboration with police and the family was notified, the Israeli military said in a statement.
-It said the boys were "brutally murdered" in captivity in November 2023, citing unspecified intelligence and forensics findings.

-The identification process for the additional body determined it was not that of their mother, Shiri Bibas, or any other hostage, the Israeli military said.
+Hamas had said the other remains belonged to Shiri Bibas, and her two young boys, Ariel and Kfir.
+In an overnight announcement, the army said Israel’s National Institute of Forensic Medicine had identified the boys, but the final set of remains did not belong to their mother.
+It said the remains did not match any other hostage either.

 Hamas did not immediately respond to Israel’s announcement that the body was not of the boys’ mother.